simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

-# How to add your Go Daddy domain to SimpleLogin
+# How to add your GoDaddy domain to SimpleLogin

 ## Adding your domain to SimpleLogin